Lyall/MGSHDFix/README.md

 This list will contain bugs which may or may not be fixed.

 ### MGS 2
-- Strength of post-processing is reduced at higher resolutions.
+- Strength of post-processing may be reduced at higher resolutions. ([#31](https://github.com/Lyall/MGSHDFix/issues/35))

 ### MGS 3
-- Strength of post-processing is reduced at higher resolutions.
+- Strength of post-processing may be reduced at higher resolutions. ([#31](https://github.com/Lyall/MGSHDFix/issues/35))

 ## Screenshots